Type I and Type II Errors – Statistical Significance

 Type I errors – False positives

 A type I error refers to the situation where a researcher implies that the test results are caused by a true effect when they are caused by chance.
-The significance level is the likelibonnet of making a type I error.
+The significance level is the likelihood of making a type I error.
 The significance level is often capped at 5% or 0.05.
-This means that if the null hypothesis proposed is true, then the test results have a 5% likelibonnet of happening or less.
+This means that if the null hypothesis proposed is true, then the test results have a 5% likelihood of happening or less.
 The initial p-value determines the statistical chances of arriving at your results.

 Type II Errors – False negatives